BastianBlokland/upower-notify/README.md

     	Time to start warning.
 (Warn) (default 20m0s)
 ```

-if you're using `i3wm` or relatives, just chuck this or it's equalent in your startup script:
+if you're using `i3wm` or relatives, just chuck this or it's equivalent in your startup script:

 `exec --no-startup-id "upower-notify"`